micszo/docker/README.md

 ### Development "mount" use

-Whe you use this approach, your project directory is bind-mounted into the Nginx and PGP containers.
+When you use this approach, your project directory is bind-mounted into the Nginx and PGP containers.
 If you change a PHP file in, for instance `src`, that change is applied in automatically.

 Warning: *Dev setup works a lot faster on Linux then on Windows/Mac where Docker uses virtual machines with shared folders